 Pumping abrasives peristaltically?
 Instead of using the usual expensive peristaltic tubing, why not use a common, mass produced tire?

 Standard tubeless tire mounting might prove difficult to reseal during a pumping blowout.
-Keeping the rim clean and getting tire to seal with concrete is asking much.
+Keeping the rim clean and getting tire to seal properly, along with regular concrete mixing, is asking a lot.
 However these situations can be remedied with hydraulic assisted tire removal, tire replacement and tire clamping, (sealing).To improve feasibility, the tire could seal outside the rim.
 A second external rim edge might clamp the tire, powered by the pump hydraulics.
 In this scenario, the tire would mount external to main rim.
-Pump hydraulics would rotationally pry the tire in place.
-This would be followed by hydraulic clamping with special outer rim.
-(This is not illustrated).
+Pump hydraulics could concievably be used to rotationally pry the tire into place, and for replacement puroposes, pry the worn out tire off.
+This would be followed by hydraulic clamping the special outer rim.
+(This has not been illustrated due to lack contact with prospetive partner investors, whose commitment would make the engineering and design phase worthwhile.).

 Below is an upgrade alternative for the animated model above.
 Please feel free to use these ideas in your own way.
 My effort as of 2005 was to see if plans could be sent to a machine shop.
 The drive mechanism -- hydraulic or gears boxes, has been a difficult choice.
 (My machine-shop friend had some old gear boxes but the rigging needed too much tinkering)